philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

-In classical, object oriented programming, to say one classes extends another implies that the extending class inherits all of the properties and methods of that class.
+In classical, object oriented programming, to say one class extends another implies that the extending class inherits all of the properties and methods of that class.

 If you look at the compiled CSS, you see that Sass tries to accomplish this by adding `.button-primary` to the `.button` definition.
 In fact, Sass will look through the entire stylesheet and everywhere `.button` is mentioned, it will append `.button-primary` to the selector so it gets those properties as well.